Equation-Labs-I-O/eqlabs-playground-php-slim-messenger/README.md

 This is a simple example of how to use `slim` and `symfony/messenger` together to be used as `sandbox` for all team to play and understand how to work with `slim` and `symfony/messenger`.

-More details on the Sequence Diagram below
+A `command`, `query` or `event`, can be dispatched to any bus (`sync` and `async`) so you can decide the behaviour depending on your use case flow.

-> A `command` or `query` can be dispatched to any bus (sync and async) so you can decide the behaviour depending on your use case flow.
+> This same configurations can be ported in any of our ms in the lodging platform without break any of the current flows.

 ## Usage
 ### Make Targets